SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### poster

 the poster attribute for video specifies a URL for an image to be shown while the video is downloading.
-If the poster attribute for <video> isn't specified, nothing is displayed until the first frame is available, then the first frame is shown as the poster frame.
+If the poster attribute for ‹video› isn't specified, nothing is displayed until the first frame is available, then the first frame is shown as the poster frame.

 ####### track